HaotianZhangAI4Science/SDEGen/README.md

 ### Generate samples for the given smiles

-You can download the pre-trained checkpoint for [drugs](https://drive.google.com/file/d/1KpixpWnypOXgdF5uM7m6uNmuR8D4Nba8/view?usp=share_link) and [qm9](https://drive.google.com/file/d/14hOkQqXy_B6LxRbjk1gPt7xe3QpXQjAu/view?usp=share_link).
+You can download the pre-trained checkpoint  [here](https://drive.google.com/file/d/1KpixpWnypOXgdF5uM7m6uNmuR8D4Nba8/view?usp=share_link).
 And then put them in the corresponding directory at ./log/sde.

 To generate samples for the test set, running: